BAMresearch/ctsimu-toolbox/ctsimu/geometry.md

     In the previous step, the third component of the 4-vector used to be something similar to the SOD.
 This has now become the *scale component* β of our homogeneous 3-vector (because a multiplication with this matrix throws away the fourth vector component, which has still been α=1).
 This means we are now in a projective plane β=SOD, away from the detector plane of our home world (which would be at β=1).

-    This problem is solved in the end by a simple renormalization of the matrix.
+    This problem is solved in the end by a simple renormalization of the matrix and implicitly will give us the correct magnification factor.
 Stay tuned!

 4. We take care of the magnification and any additional scaling.